BU-Spark/se-bch-als-msg-banking/README.md

 ### Run Frontend Locally

-- In client/src/components, update line 1 in settings.js so that module.exports equals 'http://localhost:8080'
+- In client/src/components, update line 1 in settings.js so that module.exports equals 'http://localhost:8080' (change it back to 'https://api-dev-z2scpwkwva-uc.a.run.app' when pushing/deploying)

 `npm install`